Isabelle Huppert Is the Greatest Actress Alive Right Now

 The French screen legend opens up to Marlow Stern about her new drug-dealing film ‘Mama Weed,’ the 20th anniversary of ‘The Piano Teacher,’ and her icy persona.

-In November of 2020, a handful of months before a deadly virus would throw the world into disarray, The New York Times published a story that activated the fingers of Film Twitter.
+In November of 2020, The New York Times published a story that activated the fingers of Film Twitter.
 The list, titled “The 25 Greatest Actors of the 21st Century (So Far),” comprised critics Manohla Dargis and A.O.
 Scott’s picks of “the performers who have outshone all others on the big screen in the last 20 years.”

 Though cineastes took issue with a number of puzzling omissions, such as Meryl Streep, few could argue with the screen titan sitting at No. 2 on the list: Isabelle Huppert.
 “Huppert is known for embracing extremes, though I see this as an interest in the fullness of existence, including the disgusting and the taboo,” Dargis wrote, adding, “I love that she forces me to look even when I don’t want to.”